 The cooler features a contemporary design with UV glass door that protects your cherished boys from solar radiation.
 It has no internal thermostat, with the digital temperature control that allows you to set a temperature range of between 5°C to 18°C located on the outside.

-- Modern design with glass door of UV glass for solar radiation protection and internal LED light
+- UV glass for solar radiation protection and internal LED light.

 Other notables include switchable blue LED interior light and a low noise functionality of 42dB (just like the Inventor A++ 45L), making it the perfect cooler for the bedroom; at least for those who sleep deeply.
 Its stylish design also ensures the Vino would never be a blot on your bedroom’s landscape, and it is also a great addition even to the kitchen countertop.